TL;DR

 - Now, you have two options; you can go for the basic steps where you can automate sending connection requests, messages, and then emails.

-- Once you type in your InMail, if you’re ever having any second thoughts on whether it’s good enough to send or not, don’t worry; SalesRobot has a built-in score system that shows you your chances of getting a response.
+Once you type in your InMail, if you're ever having any second thoughts on whether it's good enough to send or not, don't worry;

 That's it; if you wish, you can add further steps to your sequence.